GalKJ/tpx_impact_challenge_fac26/README.md

 ### User Stories

-I broke the project down into the following user stories to get a clear idea of the different steps.
+I broke the timer challenge down into the following user stories to get a clear idea of the different steps.

 - The user wants to view a time display ✔️
 - The current elapsed time should be in the following format 00:00:00:00 (hours, minutes, seconds, centiseconds) ✔️